Call us free on 0800 0853 823

 Although white fillings are considered a routine part of dental treatment, on some occasions the procedure may not go to plan.
 Errors can occur as a result of dental negligence with the following complications, which might result in the opportunity for a dental negligence claim:

-Failure to clean out the cavity in the tooth to a satisfactory standard leaving decay still present in the tooth, and the potential for pain and infection
+• Failure to clean out the cavity in the tooth to a satisfactory standard, leaving decay still present in the tooth

-Poor execution of the white filling leading to gaps where decay can take hold, pain, fracture of the tooth or early filling replacement
+• Poor execution of the white filling, leading to gaps where decay can take hold

-There are a number of ways in which you may be able to tell that a filling has not worked properly or that the work was not carried out to a good standard.
-These signs may not always mean you have been a victim of dental negligence, but it’s important that you take action if you experience any of them, and visit a dentist as soon as possible.
+There are a number of ways in which you may be able to tell that a filling has not worked properly, or that the work was not carried out to a good standard.
+These signs may not always mean you have been a victim of dental negligence, but it’s important to take action and visit a dentist as soon as possible if you experience any of these symptoms:

 • Ongoing aches or pains that last longer than a few days after the filling procedure was carried out